RogoSolutions/rogo-esp32-sdk/docs/en/api-guides/build-system.rst

 - COMPILE_OPTIONS - compile options applied to all components' source files, regardless of it being C or C++
 - COMPILE_DEFINITIONS - compile definitions applied to all component source files
 - CXX_COMPILE_OPTIONS - compile options applied to all components' C++ source files
-- DEPENDENCIES_LOCK - lock file path used in component manager.
-The default value is `dependencies.lock` under the project path.
 - EXECUTABLE - project executable; set by call to ``idf_build_executable``
 - EXECUTABLE_NAME - name of project executable without extension; set by call to ``idf_build_executable``
 - EXECUTABLE_DIR - path containing the output executable